 General pinning best practices

 Whether you’re looking to up engagement, increase traffic, or neither of the above, don’t forget the basics of quality pins.
 No matter your goal, these design elements will steer you in the right direction.
+And PicMonkey’s Pinterest design templates, collage layouts, and preset crop sizes will make sure all of your pins look extra polished and professional.

 - Subtle branding.
 Pinterest is a place people go to be sold ideas and aspirations.
 So when designing pins, use branding elements sparingly: pick an obvious product shot or a big loud logo, not both.